About

-Her research primarily focuses on developing methods for empirically and historically examining the process of platformization, the politics of platforms, platform governance, and the operationalization of platform power.
-In addition, she is actively working on the development of digital methods to investigate how apps and app stores mediate sociocultural issues and practices, as well as to explore the political economy of mobile data flows.
+Her broader research focuses on developing methods for empirically and historically studying platformization, the politics and governance of platforms, how platform power is operationalized in practice, and the rise of AI as a platformized infrastructure.
+She also contributes to the advancement of digital methods to investigate how apps and app stores mediate sociocultural practices and issues, and explores the political economy of mobile data flows.

-She is also a member of the international research collectives Digital Methods Initiative (2007–) and App Studies Initiative (2017–) developing methods for examining the history and (data) infrastructure of social media platforms and apps.
-Her research interests include digital methods, software studies, platform studies, platformization, app studies, critical data studies, and web history.
+She is a long-standing member of two major international research collectives: the Digital Methods Initiative (2007–) and the App Studies Initiative (2017–), where she works on developing methodological approaches to the study of the historical and infrastructural dimensions of social media platforms and mobile applications.
+Her research interests span digital methods, software studies, platform studies, app studies, critical data studies, and web history.

-In her dissertation on ‘The web as platform: Data flows in social media‘ (2015), Anne developed the notion of “platformization” to conceptualise the rise of the platform as the dominant infrastructural and economic model of the web and its expansion and integration into other websites, apps, and industries.
+In her dissertation ‘The web as platform: Data flows in social media‘ (2015) and her influential article ‘The Platformization of the Web‘ (2015), Anne introduced the concept of “platformization” to conceptualize the rise of the platform as the dominant infrastructural and economic model of the web and its expansion and integration into other websites, apps, and industries.
 Her dissertation received an honorable mention in the AoIR 2016 Best Dissertation Award for standing “to make a significant long-term impact in the field”.

 From 2021–2022 she was Principal Investigator of the project “Historische Technografie des Online-Kommentars” and is now (2022–) an associated researcher examining the history of online commenting systems and practices within the DFG funded SFB 1472 “Transformationen des Populären” at the University of Siegen, Germany.